 - Your professional highlights that are relevant to your target audience

-Make it personal and reflective of your voice, but make it clear to others what you do and what you’re passionate about.
+The most important thing about writing your bio is to make it personal and reflective of your voice, while also making it clear to others what you do and what you’re passionate about.

-Aside from stating your credentials, take it a step further with an anecdote or two.
+Aside from stating your credentials, take your personal bio a step further with an anecdote or two.

 Anecdotes do two things – reflect your voice and personalize the subject matter.
-It’s your personal bio, make it personal.
-Tell us about your biggest professional accomplishment, or some great feedback you received or the mind-blowing number of years you’ve put into it, even if they weren’t all successful.
-Don’t be shy – this is your platform to shine!
+With that in mind, tell us about your biggest professional accomplishment, some great feedback you received, or the mind-blowing number of years you’ve put into it, even if they weren’t all successful.

 - Who do you want reading about you?